BotondProhaszka/melyrepules/README.md

 In data_preparation.py file we implemented a basic data generator class in order to make the dataset available to other containers (e.g. models).
 The data generator class can resample a wave to a desired rate.
 We create three instances of the generator class: for the training, validation and test datasets.

+### data_prep/mymodel.py

+In this file we define a basic neural network model class with an input layer and two dense layers.

+### data_prep/traineval.py

+The whole learning-evaluation process (from loading the data to the evaluation) is defined in this file.

 ### data_prep/Dockerfile